 Happy Memorial Day everyone and I hope you’re enjoying the weekend.
 The Summer 18 release is just a couple of weeks from going live and this is part 2 of our release write-up.
 In Part 1 we focused on the Sales Cloud, Einstein Sales Cloud and some of the general platform changes like Search and Reports & Dashboards.
 In this post we’re going to focus on Service Cloud and Field Service Lightning features.
 This is a huge release for Service Cloud in particular, so let’s jump right in.
 As with everything now, unless I specifically call it out, it’s assumed the feature is for Lightning only.
 There’s no particular order to the list except what I was most excited to talk about first.
 This is our first post with the snazzy new look and feel for the website, so hope you enjoy!

 - Einstein Bots – Einstein Bots are here!
+(Update: We wrote an entire blog post and a webinar all about Einstein Bots!)
 In the Summer 18 Sales post I mentioned that Einstein feels like it’s hitting a tipping point.
 The Einstein features that had been coming out were certainly cool and added to a user’s productivity, but I think it was tough to call them must-have features or game-changers.
 Einstein Bots is definitely a game-changer for customer service and considering this is the first release of it, it’s packed with functionality.
-There’s enough functionality in fact that this really deserves its own blog post, which will be coming once we have really been able to dig deeper into it.
+There’s enough functionality in fact that this really deserves its own blog post (we did!), which will be coming once we have really been able to dig deeper into it.
 However, in the meantime, let’s start with the basics: What is a bot?
 Good question.
 A bot is essentially a tool that allows you to have a conversation with your customers or leads without having a person (whether an service agent or a sales rep) involved.
 We’re going to focus on the customer service use case, but keep in mind this can be used for sales as well.
 For customer service this is obviously a potentially huge deal on multiple fronts.
 Customer service is constantly in a balancing act trying to balance the cost of the service channels with customer satisfaction.
 Some channels – like the phone – are simply more expensive then others – like email.
 Previously it was a pretty simple equation.
 You could roll out cheaper service channels like email, but the customer satisfaction scores were lower for those channels.
 That’s all changed recently.
 More and more large segments of customers simply would prefer not to speak to someone to get the answers they want.
 They expect you to provide tools to them where they can find their own answers – such as a knowledge base – or provide channels where they can get help but in the environment they prefer – like chat, SMS, Social or even Facebook Messenger.
 Customer satisfaction in customer service is now about providing an array of options to your customers so they can select the channel they prefer.
 This is extremely important to remember with Einstein Bots.
 Don’t think of Einstein Bots as a pure deflection play where you’re throwing up a bot as a way to prevent customers from getting to your agents.
 That’ll be a terrific way to really annoy a segment of your customers.
 Think of it more as a new channel that will seriously augment the experience of a subset of your customers.
 It gives them a way to get support or information the way they prefer – without speaking to anyone and available 24/7.
 You can have the best bot in the planet – a bot ready to go HAL and that knows everything – but to some of your customers it won’t matter.
 They’ll want to call instead.
 Don’t bother trying to make the bots for them.
 Instead, make them for the customers that prefer to interact with you that way and with those customers this will be the reason you get amazing customer satisfaction scores – without ever even speaking to them.

 Alright, so what can you do with Einstein Bots out of the gate and how does it work?
 First, for Summer 18, Einstein Bots only work in Live Agent.
 They will be coming in the other messaging channels in future releases, but for now it’s Live Agent only.
 You can basically run Einstein Bots in two modes – Menu / Button driven or you can train the Einstein Bot to interpret the intent of the message being sent.
 The menu / button driven approach is definitely the easier of the two and is pretty powerful even though it doesn’t have all of the flash of the intent model.
 The menu driven approach gives you a way to provide paths for repetitive questions your customers might be asking.
 As soon as they launch chat, they’ll be introduced to your Einstein Bot (etiquette says don’t try to trick your customer by pretending this isn’t a bot – tell them right out of the gate they are speaking to a bot) and then presented a menu of options.
 Once of those could be speak to an agent and you can map that to immediately route to an agent.
 The others though could be common questions customers ask where you can provide information without an agent.
 Think things like Order Status, Returns, Order Changes, Warranty Claim Statuses, Store Locators, Tracking Information, Movie Times (name your bot Kramer if you do this), and even hooks into your Knowledge Base for commonly asked technical questions.
 Behind each button is essentially all of the power of process builder driven by the dialog of the Einstein Bot.
 You can program your bot to ask additional questions and gather all of the information needed and then once you it has what it wants it can go fetch the answers and present them.
 It’s very slick and has the added beauty of reducing this burden from your call center.
 The intent mode works the same way, except you can build an “intent” model that looks for certain keywords to attempt to determine what the customer is looking for.
 If you have 75 different ways to ask for “Order Status” you can build the model to look for those and then when someone asks a question you can determine what their intent is.
 This is definitely the more sophisticated mode and is something you’ll want to build over time as you train it.